Embalse de Los Bermejales, Andalusia, Spain

 - Statistics / Weather / Helpful Links

 Looking for Embalse de Los Bermejales cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Little-noticed among most tourists to the Andalusia area of southern Spain, Embalse de Los Bermejales hides a wide array of charming sights and activities that will soon invariably catch the eye of European visitors.
 Little more than an hour-and-a-half north of the more famous Costa del Sol, Embalse de Los Bermejales embodies a different climate and a different lifestyle.
 Pleasant and laid-back is an understatement of the friendly ambiance among the locals and semi-permanent residents along the reservoir.